 How To Make This Baked Gnocchi Casserole

 Full details on how to make this gnocchi casserole are in the recipe card below, but here are the basics:

 - In a pan, cook some onion in a little olive oil under tender.

 - Add butter to your pan and cook mushrooms.

-- Add plenty of freshly minced garlic, salt and pepper.
+- Add plenty of freshly minced garlic and cook for a bit.
+Season with a little salt and pepper.